GLP-1 Stress, HRV, and Mental Side Effects: A Practical Guide

 GI symptoms (nausea, vomiting, constipation) Daily GI stress can cascade into autonomic and mood stress.

 Want clarity fast?
-Track your injection timing, HRV, stress, sleep, and symptoms in one place so you and your clinician can see the pattern.
+Track injection timing, HRV, resting HR, sleep, hydration, and symptoms in one place so you and your clinician can see the pattern.

 When to talk to a clinician